-For FY 2019, total net financial uses are \$7.3 million lower than the FY 2018 net adjusted budget primarily in the area of capital project funding (Public Safety, Water, Electric, and Recreation Services).
+For FY 2019, total net financial uses are \$7.2 million lower than the FY 2018 net adjusted budget primarily in the area of capital project funding (Public Safety, Streets and Sidewalks, Water, Electric, Recreation Services, Transit, and Airport).

 Utility Departments include Water, Electric, Sewer, Solid Waste, Mid-Missouri Solid Waste Management District, and Storm Water.
-In total, utility departments are projected to increase \$0.6 million, or 0.3% from the FY 2018 adjusted budget.
-There is a 2.30 FTE net increase in positions primarily due to the addition of positions in the various utility departments.
+In total, utility departments are projected to increase \$1.2 million, or 0.5% from the FY 2018 adjusted budget.
+There is a 2.30 FTE net increase in positions.